-The one piece of entertaining advice you’ve learned over the years?
+The dinner party advice she’s learned over the years

 Hire a caterer.
 And I think placement is very important if you’re having a seated dinner.
 You should always think about how your guests will interact with one another.
 If you have guests who are more outgoing, scatter them around the table.